GU-CLASP/language-and-perception/meetings.md

 ### Next

-  * \+\+\+\+ Gao, J., Peng, B., Li, C., Li, J., Shayandeh, S., Liden, L., & Shum, H. Y. (2020).
-Robust conversational ai with grounded text generation. arXiv preprint arXiv:2009.03457. https://arxiv.org/abs/2009.03457 (Recommended by Staffan, would like to read: Robin, Nikolai, Simon, Anna)

 ### Suggestions

 Please add here any papers (with links) you would like to suggest for the reading group.

+  * \+\+ Licheng Yu, Xinlei Chen, Georgia Gkioxari, Mohit Bansal, Tamara L. Berg, & Dhruv Batra.
+(2019).
+Multi-Target Embodied Question Answering (recommended by Simon and Nikolai, would like to read: Simon, Nikolai)

   * Radford, A., Kim, J. W., Hallacy, C., Ramesh, A., Goh, G., Agarwal, S., ... & Sutskever, I. (2021).
 [Learning transferable visual models from natural language supervision.](https://cdn.openai.com/papers/Learning_Transferable_Visual_Models_From_Natural_Language_Supervision.pdf) Image, 2, T2. (recommended by Mehdi)